R4ZXRN3T/Firstpass-password-manager/README.md

 ### You NEED to have Java installed to launch the program
 Download Java here: https://www.java.com/download

-### To all Linux users:
+### To all Linux and MacOS users:
-A Linux installer is planned, but not on priority.
-Either just use the standalone (portable) Version or create an installer yourself :)
+A Linux and MacOS installer is planned, but not on priority.
+Either just use the standalone (portable) Version or create an installer yourself (And then send it to me).

 ## Standalone Version: